pd95/local-codex-container/README.md

 This repository is combining multiple Open Source tools to run an agentic AI safely and privately on a Mac.

-It runs OpenAIs [Codex CLI](https://github.com/openai/codex) on your Mac using Apple’s Containerization tool, connecting to the locally running Ollama instance.
+It runs OpenAI's [Codex CLI](https://github.com/openai/codex) on your Mac using Apple's Containerization tool, connecting to the locally running Ollama instance.

 All tools are available as Open Source on GitHub: